The best Skullcandy headphones you should get in 2022.

 They’re overall made of light plastic, with stable wireless connection throughout the house.
 With an IPX4 rating, they even repeal sweat.

 The 3.5 hours of battery life in the buds and the build quality aren’t particularly great.
+Still, there are a great pair that you won’t regret owning.

 More: Best cheap earbuds